a20351766/mchain1.2/docs/source/private_data_tutorial.rst

 stores and their use cases.
 For more information, check out :doc:`private-data/private-data`.

-The tutorial will take you through the following steps for practice defining, configuring and using private data with Fabric:
+The tutorial will take you through the following steps for practice defining, configuring and using private data with Mchain:

 #. :ref:`pd-build-json`
 #. :ref:`pd-read-write-private-data`